H-Mateus/personal_website/content/authors/admin/_index.md

 ---

 I am currently a PhD student at [Keele Univeristy](https://www.keele.ac.uk/research/).
 My research focuses on the prognosis of spinal cord injury.
-I have been investigating the value of blood paramaters measured as part of routine care in predicting the level of neurological recovery a patient may have.
+I have been investigating the value of blood parameters measured as part of routine care in predicting the level of neurological recovery a patient may have.
 I am also using proteomic techniques and ELISAs to further analyse patient blood to identify potential novel biomarkers that may predict recovery.

 I graduated from the [Lancaster University](https://www.lancaster.ac.uk/) in with a BSc in biological sciences in 2016.